2022 Guide To Buying A Condo In Singapore

 According to tradingeconomics.com, the Singapore Average Monthly Wages (updated in January 2019) shows the highest wages at $5808.00 and the lowest at $1302.00

 It is almost impossible to save for a condo in terms of affordability for the average Singaporean, earning at the lower end of the spectrum.

 House prices in Singapore have a median multiple of 4.6, so the median house price is 4.6 times the city-state’s median household income, according to the survey.

 What Is The Cheapest Price Of A New Condo in Singapore?

 There are fewer listings for Singapore Condo prices below $500,000 than the higher-priced condo with an upper range of $5,000,000 and beyond.

 With the current salary scale and limitations, you’d have to afford the repayments before you can even plan to buy your condominium.

-For many young Singaporeans, a condo is of the prominent 5 C’s many Singaporeans chase after.
+A condo is one of the prominent 5 C’s many Singaporeans chase after for many young Singaporeans.